iqunet/tutorials/_posts/2024-05-19-connecting-sensors-opcua.md

 At this point, the sensor has successfully joined the private LoRaWAN network and incoming measurements are stored into the **local database**.
-Historical data can be accessed via the OPC-UA "**historical access**" extension.
+Historical data can be retrieved via the OPC-UA "**historical access**" extension.

 Click on the OPC-UA tab in the dashboard to open the embedded OPC-UA browser (figure 10).
-The browser allows to manually export data to Google Sheets, or as a CSV file.

 ![iQunet OPC-UA browser]({{ site.baseurl }}/assets/images/iqunet-dashboard-opcua.svg)
-<figcaption>figure 9: Embedded OPC-UA client and browser.</figcaption>
+<figcaption>figure 10: Embedded OPC-UA client and browser.</figcaption>
 <br>

-The OPC-UA server is also accessible by all 3rd party client softwares such as the UaExpert Client.
+The OPC-UA server is also accessible by all 3rd party client softwares such as the Unified Automation UaExpert Client.
 The server is listening on all network interfaces (LAN, WLAN, wireguard VPN) at **port 4840**.

 For example, for the demo iQunet server connected to LAN network 192.168.10.0/24: